breki/demeton/pomodoro-Demeton.md

 - projections
+    - should options contain ParsedProjection instead?
+    - add (nominal) support for another projection
+        - which one?
     - add proj parameter to shade command
+    - add parameter for handling ignored PROJ parameters

 ## Tue 26.11.
+- Started adding command line support for projections.
 - Beautified `build.bat` output a little.
 - Moved the projection parsing code to the production module.